InvoiceWithMe

 7. Click Download PDF.
 The invoice is also saved to History on your device.

-A note on getting paid
+A note on actually getting paid

 Related templates and guides

 Ready to send an invoice?
-Open the freelance invoice template — the form is pre-configured and a download is two clicks away.
+Open the freelance invoice template.
+The form is pre-configured and a download is two clicks away.

-Freelance invoice template — free PDF download, no signup | InvoiceWithMe
+Freelance invoice template — free PDF, no signup, billable in 60 seconds | InvoiceWithMe